 Monthly Pricing and Evaluation

-Pricing is based on which coaching elements the student and student’s family wish to include in a monthly plan.
-Likely costs range from $300 to $600 per month, depending on intensity.
+Pricing is based on which coaching elements the student and family wish to use.
+Typical fees range from $300 to $600 per month, depending on intensity.

-Each month, the student, coach (and parents, if desired) will do a brief evaluation of the student’s progress, and the effectiveness of the month’s coaching.
+Each month, the student, coach (and parents, if desired) can do a brief evaluation of the student’s progress, and the effectiveness of the month’s coaching.

 Coaching, Therapy, and Medicine